-(e) ACI informs the Auditee and the QP(s) about the names of the chosen APIC certified auditors.
-Both the Auditee and/or the QP(s) can refuse one or both auditors (e.g. due to competition reasons)
+(e) ACI informs the Auditee and the customers about the names of the chosen APIC certified auditors.
+Both the Auditee and/or the customers can refuse one or both auditors (e.g. due to competition reasons)

-In general, the API Compliance Institute will select two Certified Auditors from the APIC register.
+In general, for API auditing the API Compliance Institute will select two Certified Auditors from the APIC register.
 A lead auditor will be nominated.
-The Auditee and the customer(s) will be notified of the names of the auditors.
+The Auditee and the customer(s) will be notified of the names of the auditors and their CVs will be provided.